 OUTA and temporary confidentiality agreements

-For the sake of clarity OUTA wish to explain that this matter certainly is not a case of OUTA “doing a deal with the enemy” but rather a case of acting in the best interests to protect the judicial review dates.
+For the sake of clarity the Opposition to Urban Tolling Alliance (OUTA) wish to explain that this matter certainly is not a case of OUTA “doing a deal with the enemy” but rather a case of acting in the best interests to protect the judicial review dates.

 In the court papers and affidavits being filed for the review, the respondents (SANRAL and Treasury) have often made reference to the ETC contract, which neither OUTA nor the public had seen.
 Obviously, it is imperative that we needed to gain sight of the ETC contract, in order to counter the claims and arguments made by SANRAL.

 At first, SANRAL indicated that OUTA had no need to see these documents and would not make them available to OUTA’s legal team.
 OUTA then had to threaten the respondents with having to go to court to gain access to the contracts, especially in light of the fact that when documents are referred to in court papers, the party is obliged to make these available to the other party.
 A legal wrangle was about to commence so as to gain access to these documents, which would have delayed the full judicial review in the high court, set for 26 November 2012.